DavidJCobb/gcc-plugin-bitpack/README.md

 * Call the pre-pack function to convert the (incomplete) in situ object, overwriting the transformed object.
 Because the pre-pack and post-unpack functions are supposed to be symmetric, this means that the fields we read in the previous sector will be converted and written into the current sector's transformed object, preventing them from being lost.
 * Read the last few fields.
 * Call the post-unpack function to convert the now-complete transformed object back to its in situ type.

+This process generalizes to cases where an especially large transformed object is split across more than two sectors.

 #### Union options